bbauska/UofM-AdvStyling/readme.md

 </p>
 <!-- {width="5.0in" height="0.9145297462817148in"} -->

-<a href="https://reactjs.org/">React.js</a> (also known as ReactJS or React) is an
+<p><a href="https://reactjs.org/">React.js</a> (also known as ReactJS or React) is an
 open-source, front-end JavaScript library.
-It was created in 2013 by Jordan Walke, who works at Facebook as a software engineer.
+It was created in 2013 by Jordan Walke, who works at Facebook as a software engineer.</p>

-React continues to dominate the front-end space.
-The framework stands out with its own virtual DOM, ensuring persistent app performance at scale.
-Likewise, the component-based structure means that development is more accessible across teams.
+<p>React continues to dominate the front-end space.
+The framework stands
+out with its own virtual DOM, ensuring persistent app performance at scale.
+Likewise, the component-based structure means that development is more accessible across teams.</p>

-While the learning curve for React is moderately forgiving, the accessibility of tooling makes the process manageable.
+<p>While the learning curve for React is moderately forgiving, the accessibility of
+tooling makes the process manageable.
 Namely,
 <a href="https://github.com/facebook/create-react-app">create-react-app</a>
 automates the build process for an application boilerplate.
-And then there are <a href="https://www.npmjs.com/package/react-devtools">React DevTools</a>, providing an accessible debugging experience from the browser.
+And then there are <a href="https://www.npmjs.com/package/react-devtools">React DevTools</a>, providing an accessible debugging experience from the browser.</p>

-Thanks to the mass adoption of React, front-end developers can enjoy getting their hands on many open-source projects.
-For example, more than a dozen full-scale design systems are [built for React](https://stackdiary.com/react-component-libraries/).
-The number of hours this saves from the development process can be enormous.
+<p>Thanks to the mass adoption of React, front-end developers can enjoy
+getting their hands on many open-source projects.
+For example, more than a dozen full-scale design systems are
+<a href="https://stackdiary.com/react-component-libraries/">built for React</a>.
+The number of hours this saves from the development process can be enormous.</p>

 <a href="https://reactjs.org/">React Website</a><br>
 <a href="https://github.com/facebook/react/">React GitHub</a>